Czech PM declares emergency as floods threaten Prague

 Rising rivers have forced the closures of highways and railway lines throughout western and southern Bohemia.
 Utility companies reported outages throughout the region after floods damaged a number of substations.

-"The water is about 50 metres from my house but it's only 1 or 2 metres from other houses," said Rory Pattison, an expatriate worker living in a village just outside Prague.
+"The water is about 50 meters from my house but it's only 1 or 2 meters from other houses," said Rory Pattison, an expatriate worker living in a village just outside Prague.

 "We haven't had an evacuation notice yet but everyone is making preparations just in case."